Effective-medium approach to the resonance distribution of wave scattering in a random point field: Wave scattering in random media

+where $k=\freal{k}+\I\fimag{k}$ is the position of the resonance pole, and $v(k)=\partial_k\omega(k)$ is the group velocity.
+Since $\fimag{k}<0$ for a resonance pole, the escape rate \eqref{eq:def-escape-rate} is positive.
+The advantage of the Foldy-Lax model is to provide a systematic way of defining the complex resonance poles associated to the multiple scattering of the wave in the random point field.
+Indeed, using the multiple-scattering matrix \eqref{eq:def-m-matrix}, the full resolvent \eqref{eq:def-full-resolvent} reads

-Due to Eq.~\eqref{eq:full-resolvent-multi-1}, the resonance poles which interest us are the solutions of the determinantal equation
+Due to Eq.\ \eqref{eq:full-resolvent-multi-1}, the resonance poles which interest us are the solutions of the determinantal equation

-Equation~\eqref{eq:determinantal-equation} has infinitely many roots in the complex plane of $k$, and the density $\docres(\freal{k},\fimag{k})$ of these roots increases with the number $N$ of scatterers.
-The average of this two-dimensional distribution over the random configurations of the disorder displays the structures seen, for instance, in Fig.~6 of Ref.~\cite{GaspardD2022b}.
+Equation \eqref{eq:determinantal-equation} has infinitely many roots in the complex plane of $k$, and the amount of these roots increases with the number $N$ of scatterers.
+We thus define the complex resonance density as \cite{GaspardD2022b}